JDT Inc.

 Tool-agnostic by design

 We build on Clay, n8n, Make, Zapier, custom code, and the major model APIs depending on the workload.
-The systems aren't locked into a single vendor — so when models or pricing change, the work doesn't break.
+Nothing is locked into a single vendor, so when models or pricing change, the work doesn't break.

 Frequently asked